AssarMarkstrom/DA4002-Projekt/docs/product-backlog.md

     - Store file.
     - Coverting from object type in pandas.
     - Store original file and filtered copies of that file.
+    - User can revert back to previous version of the file.
 - ***Data manipulation***:
     - User can filter data based on:
     - Specific values